 From the Ashes

 The subject of death is complicated, misunderstood, and far too often framed as a taboo subject in many of the conversations that we either have or largely do not have as a collective society in the US.
 From a biological science aspect, death is as much a part of life as eating, breathing, sleeping yet we tend to approach the substance of death with an abnormal amount morbid inclinations and disparaging associations.
-Given the proceedings of the pandemic over the past two years and more recently the war in Ukraine it is evident that no matter the corporeality of death and it's certainty, what appears to be unpredictable is our reaction and healthy acceptance for this part of life.
+Given the proceedings of the pandemic followed by the war in Ukraine, and more recently the war in Gaza.
+It is evident that no matter the corporeality of death it's certainty and permanence, what appears to be unpredictable is our reaction and healthy acceptance for this part of life.

 Elisabeth Kübler-Ross was a Swiss-American psychiatrist born July 8, 1926 sometimes referred to as "The Queen of Dying".
 Elisabeth devoted her life's work in psychiatry to near-death studies, among many of her accomplishments she authored the internationally best-selling book On Death and Dying (1969).
 In this book she first proposed her theory of the five stages of grief, also known as the "Kübler-Ross model".
 At a young age Kübler-Ross worked as a laboratory assistant in Zürich Switzerland.
 Assisting refugees fleeing Germany during the carnage and fallout of World War II.
 These experiences aimed Elizabeth towards dedicating her life to the help and healing of others.
 She became a professor at the University of Chicago's Pritzker School of Medicine.
 Time magazine later awarded her with "Top Thinkers of the 20th Century", and Woman of the Year 1977.
 In Kübler-Ross's book and throughout her long and accomplished career existed a reoccurring thesis, to provide compassion and establish dignity for people confronting death.